AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-content-snippet.md

 >[!NOTE]
 >
-> You will see the data sources for which your administrator has configured the connector.
+> You will view the data sources for which your administrator has configured the connector.

 ## Show list view or tile view